fdb/slarg-website/researchers/map-researcher_name-việt-vũ-researcher_flag-true-social_links-https-midfieldfocus-com-n-nhttps-www-instagram-com-vietvuph-n-nhttps-www-facebook-com-pham-viet-vu19-bio-việt-vũ-phạm-quang-trung-is-a-filmmaker-audio.md

 bio: Việt Vũ (Phạm Quang Trung) is a filmmaker, audio-visual artist and reseacher in the arts.
 He has so far completed a series of audio-visual works in various socio-political zones, including Vietnam, Portugal, Hungary and Belgium.
-His works are shot in long takes with an intimate first-person camera, focusing on accenting repressed voices of queer and neglected communities in a globalizing world.
-His works have been shown at different European and Asian film festivals – including Locarno, Rotterdam, Tampere, and Singapore ones.
+His works, focusing on accenting repressed voices of queer and neglected communities in a globalizing world, have been shown at different European and Asian film festivals – including Locarno, Rotterdam, Tampere, and Singapore ones.
 In 2018, his debut fiction short "Ant-Man" won the top prize – The Most Promising Filmmaker from South East Asia at the 2nd SeaShorts Film